-In connection with the Series B of 2010 Bonds advance refunding noted above, a portion of the proceeds were deposited into an irrevocable trust with an escrow agent to provide for certain debt service payments on the refunded debt.
+In connection with the Series B of 2010 Bonds current refunding noted above, a portion of the proceeds were deposited into an irrevocable trust with an escrow agent to provide for certain debt service payments on the refunded debt.
 As a result, the refunded bonds are considered defeased and the liability has been removed from the statement of net position.
-Defeased debt outstanding at December 31, 2014 totaled \$4,845,000.
+None of the defeased Series B of 2010 Bonds remained outstanding as of December 31, 2015.